 If you prefer, you can use the slice audio controls to pan the slice audio so one receiver is in your left ear and the other is in your right ear.
 A single click on the L or R will move the control one step to the left or right.
 If the control is in the center, clicking on the R will move the control all the way to the right.
 Clicking on the L will move the control back to the center.
-Clicking on the L again will move the control all the way to the control all the way to the left.
+Clicking on the L again will move the control all the way to the left.

-21.2 CW TRANSMITTING
+23.2 CW TRANSMITTING